 - Technology is moving to smart factories instead of manual operations.

-The traditional CNC machine very much has its place where high tolerances are required or for machining particularly hard materials.
-Nevertheless, in our role as an integrator, we need to look at the project being planned and guide our customer.
+The traditional CNC machine very much has its place where high tolerances are required or for machining, particularly hard materials.
+Nevertheless, in our role as an integrator, we need to look at the project being planned and guide our customers.
 Whether it be robotic or a traditional CNC we will recommend the solution most adapted to their needs.
-As mentioned earlier a milling robotic cell is nearly always a more economical solution where milling large work pieces.
+As mentioned earlier a milling robotic cell is nearly always a more economical solution than milling large workpieces.